vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 🪹 Never generate null fields even for optional fields

-N.B: only work with avro
+N.B: only work with avro and json-schema

 #### *--validate-config VALIDATE-CONFIG*